azriel91/peace/doc/src/learning_material/why_rust/expressive/expressive_summary.md

 1. How easy is it to:
     - Take a design and implement the code?
-    - Read code, and understand the intent?
+    - Read code, and understand what it is doing?
 2. Rust allows you to write concise code that retains clarity.

 </div>